eduardo-valencia/cryptocurrencies-backend/README.md

 This application is divided into the following microservices:

-- Favorites: allows users to favorite cryptocurrencies
+- Cryptocurrencies: allows users to favorite cryptocurrencies

 Each microservice has a folder.
 Additionally, this repository stores `common`, which is a package that contains all related information between services.